Portland Works Second issue share offer - now closed

 Download: Portland Works IPS Rules

-You may also like to read the Business Plan, which gives a great deal more detail about the project and its financial basis:
+You may also like to read the Business Plan and Annual Report, which give a great deal more detail about the project and its financial basis:

-Download: Business plan (March 2013) - note this is a large file
+DOWNLOAD our current Business Plan (Aug 2013) - note this is a large (7mb pdf) file and is under revision

-EXISTING SHAREHOLDERS who want to 'top-up' their shareholdings, should do this using the Top-up application form
+EXISTING SHAREHOLDERS may 'top-up' their shareholdings, please do this using the Top-up application form or send us your cheque with a covering letter.

 Please contact us if you have problems with the downloads.